Information for Current (and Prospective) Students

 The Advisory Committee

-All master’s students at UMaine require an advisory committee of three faculty or other qualified individuals.
-This section explains this requirement and provides recommendations.
+MA students writing a thesis require an advisory committee of three faculty members.
+This section explains this requirement.

 This page lists all of our graduates and their master’s projects over the years.

 Links to important university resources, as well as external information and sources.

 Links to Forms